 The term self-discovery causes most people to squirm.
-Most people associate self-discovery with new age types that wear goatees and skull caps with Rasta stripes on them.
-Most people that want to get in touch with their inner child find controlled substances to be the best transportation devices when used in conjunction with Arthur Janov’s Primal Scream therapy.
+Most people associate self-discovery with new age types that wear goatees and skullcaps with Rasta stripes on them.
+Most people that want to get in touch with their inner child find controlled substances to be the best transportation devices when used in conjunction with Arthur Janov’s Primal Scream Therapy.
 Most people associate self-discovery with people getting nude and judging all their fellow nude participants in an asexual, spiritual, and thus beautiful manner.
 It doesn’t have to be this way.

 Others would tell you that the WWII generation exhibited a degree of humility that has been lost on subsequent generations.
 The final attribute that I’ve heard attributed to those that don’t speak of their lives is that the generation before them

 The non-emotional, reflective person can learn who they are by pulling the onion layers away to discover their true core.
-Is it important to learn who you are by dissecting your past and learning who you are by who you were?
+Is it important to learn who we are by dissecting our past and learning who we are by dissecting the information of who we were?
 I think it is, but as with anything else moderation is the key.
 Should you sit in a circle and open up to a support group?
 No, but you can relive your past, through the knee-sitters, and teach them some things that are so distant that we forgot about them.